garvit027/cloud-task-tracker/README.md

 Microservice & CI/CD Task Tracker
-A full-stack, serverless task management application built with a React frontend, Firebase Functions for the backend, and a fully automated CI/CD pipeline using GitHub Actions.
+Hello!
+This is a full-stack, serverless task management application I built to demonstrate a modern microservice architecture.
+My project features a React frontend, a Firebase Functions backend, and a fully configured, automated CI/CD pipeline using GitHub Actions.

 Project Overview
-This project demonstrates a modern web architecture using a decoupled frontend and a "microservice" backend.
-The React application (built with Vite and MaterialUI) handles the user interface, while all business logic (creating, reading, deleting tasks) is handled by individual, scalable Firebase Serverless Functions.
+I designed this project as an advanced, aesthetic full-stack system using a decoupled React (MUI) frontend and Firebase Serverless Functions for robust data handling.
+My architecture is designed to be highly scalable and maintainable, and I've set up a complete CI/CD pipeline for fully automated builds and deployments.

-The entire deployment process is automated.
-Every push to the main branch automatically triggers a GitHub Actions workflow that builds, tests, and deploys the entire application (both frontend and backend) to Firebase.
+My primary goal was to showcase mastery in full-stack development, serverless technologies, and modern DevOps practices (Infrastructure as Code).

 Features
-Full CRUD Functionality: Create, read, and delete tasks.
+Full CRUD Functionality: I've implemented full create, read, and delete functionality for tasks.

-Vibrant UI: A professional, responsive dashboard built with MaterialUI (MUI).
+Vibrant Enterprise UI: I designed a professional, responsive dashboard using MaterialUI (MUI) with a custom theme.

-Serverless Backend: No dedicated server to manage.
-The backend scales automatically with Firebase Functions.
+Serverless Backend: I used a "microservice" backend with individual, scalable Firebase Functions to handle all business logic.

-Realtime Database: Uses FireStore to store and sync data.
+NoSQL Database: I chose Cloud FireStore for flexible and real-time data storage.

-Automated CI/CD: Fully automated "push-to-deploy" workflow with GitHub Actions.
+Automated CI/CD: I configured a "push-to-deploy" workflow with GitHub Actions to automatically build, test, and deploy the entire application.

-Technology Stack
+My Technology Stack
 Frontend: React (VITE), MaterialUI (MUI)

 Backend: Firebase Serverless Functions (Node.js)